-Popper got so mad that when the other driver tried to pass him on the right, he pulled his gun and pointed it…
+When the other driver tried to pass him on the right, Popper pulled out his gun…

-…And when the equally nuts other driver threw a water bottle out his window at Popper’s car, Popper went berserk.
+When the other driver threw a water bottle out his window at Popper’s car, Popper went berserk.

-Hs own dash cam caught him firing multiple rounds through his own windshield.
+In fact, his own dash-cam caught him firing multiple rounds through his own windshield.